TERMS AND CONDITIONS

 All students will be given the opportunity to learn and practice maneuvers on the range unless otherwise specified.
-It is within the sole discretion of the Instructor to dismiss any student from the class if they are deemed to be a hazard to themselves and everyone else involved in the class.
+It is within the sole discretion of the Instructor to dismiss any student from the class if they are deemed to be a hazard to themselves or others involved in the class.

 INCLEMENT WEATHER POLICY

-The class will continue despite inclement weather.
-However in the rare occasion that it is deemed appropriate by Power-ride University, we will reschedule the range date for the associated class.
-However, with this in mind we absolutely DO NOT cancel classes for rainy, cold, or hot weather.
-If any such exceptions occur you will be notified via E-mail pertaining to your class.
+The course will continue despite inclement weather, including rain, cold, and heat.
+On the rare occasion that it is deemed appropriate by PRU, we will reschedule the range date for the course.
+If any such exceptions occur, you will be notified via text.